 The Contractor shall not allow their labor force or equipment to interfere with the operation of aircraft on any runway or taxiway.
 Aircraft always have the right of way.
-The Contractor shall not park vehicles or equipment or leave materials standing within 300 feet of an active runway or within an active taxiway or taxi lane object free area.
-When work is to be performed within the limits specified, the Contractor shall ensure that the runway or taxiway is closed to aircraft or maintain radio contact with the tower.
-Time shall be minimized in restricted areas.
+The Contractor shall not park vehicles or equipment or leave materials standing within 300 feet of an active runway or within 150 feet of an active taxiway or taxi lane.
+When work is to be performed within the limits specified, the Contractor shall ensure that the runway or taxiway is closed to aircraft; or maintain radio contact with the tower.
+Contractor shall perform work within the AOA expeditiously, being mindful of ongoing airport operations.
 The Contractor shall provide responsible personnel, such as a foreman, for radio communication.